 Typical shaft-bearing combinations

-SNLN 30 housings can accommodate different shaft-bearing combinations:
+SNL housings in the 30, 31 and 32 series can accommodate different shaft-bearing combinations:

 Stepped shaft with bearing on a cylindrical seat

-The bearing is located axially between a shaft shoulder and a spacer sleeve, which is held in place by another component on the shaft (fig. 2).
+The bearing is located axially between a shaft shoulder and a spacer sleeve, which is held in place by another component on the shaft.
 The outside diameter of the sleeve must match the bore diameter of the seal.
-The spacer sleeve is not supplied by SKF.
+The sleeve is not supplied by SKF.

 Stepped shaft with bearing on a withdrawal sleeve